JCDacuma/JCDacuma/README.md

 ##  About Me

-I am a results-driven Web Developer specializing in both frontend and backend development.
+I am a goal-oriented Web Developer specializing in both frontend and backend development.
 I make modern, responsive, and high-performance web applications designed to provide seamless and engaging user experiences.
 With a strong foundation in full-stack technologies, I’m passionate about turning complex requirements into clean, efficient, and scalable digital solutions that align with organizational goals and deliver measurable impact.

 ###  Core Strengths